Man injured after falling from height at Orchard Central

 - Posted 24 Feb 2017 17:19

-The Singapore Civil Defence Force (SCDF) confirmed that a man, "in his 50s", was sent to Tan Tock Seng Hospital.
+The Singapore Civil Defence Force (SCDF) confirmed that a man was sent to Tan Tock Seng Hospital.
+It added that it was alerted to the incident at about 4.05pm.

 Blood was seen on the ground and the man appeared to be unconscious, according to an eyewitness.